-You might be the parent of a young adult if you:
+You might be the parent of adult children if you:

 - Have paid for a new tire because they don’t have any money to pay for it.
 Besides, it’s their only way to get back and forth to work.

-Parents who tell their young adults once they have a job, “Congratulations, you are officially off the payroll!
+The parents who tell their adult children once they have a job, “Congratulations, you are officially off the payroll!
 Good luck!” are probably in the minority.
 The majority of today’s parents seem to struggle with letting their kids experience the ups and downs of self-sufficiency.

 Are parents too quick to come to the rescue?
 Are we too accessible today?